Sausalito is a small waterside town across the bay from San Francisco. Many people come here only to shop or to have some lunch.

 The calm waters around Sausalito create the perfect environment for your first kayaking experience.
 It's also a great way to see some amazing views of San Francisco, Tiburon and Sausalito.

-Two of my favorite companies to go with are Sea Trek (www.seatrek.com) and Stoked SF (www.stokedsf.com).
-Both have excellent guides, reasonable prices and well maintained equipment.
+My favorite company to go with are Sea Trek.
+They have excellent guides, reasonable prices and well-maintained equipment.

-The waters off the northern part of Sausalito are where you will find a small wooden house boat community.
-It's famous in the area and one that many people know little about.
+The waters off the northern part of Sausalito are where you will find a small wooden houseboat community.
+It's famous in the area, but something that many people know little about.

-On this three-hour tour, you get the chance to walk through the house boat community, historic vessels and the WWII Liberty Ship Yards.
-It's offered on Saturday and Sunday from 12:30pm to 3:30pm and is $50 per person.
-Contact them directly to book your spot at (415) 332-6608.
+On this two-hour tour, you get the chance to walk through the houseboat community, historic vessels, and the WWII Liberty Ship Yards.
+It's offered on Saturday and Sunday is $65 per person with a minimum of 6 people.

 One of my favorite Sausalito attractions is the ferry.
 It isn't your typical attraction, but instead offers you some of the best views of the SF bay.

-They feature an ever-changing art exhibit, so what you see here depends on when you visit.
-They open their doors to the public Sunday - Thursday from 12pm to 5pm.
+This attraction features an ever-changing art exhibit, so what you see here depends on when you visit.
+They open their doors to the public Sunday through Thursday from 12 pm to 5 pm.
 You will find them at 944 Simmonds Road.

-From 6:30pm to 8pm, you can listen to local musicians at Gabrielson Park near Bridgeway and Pine Streets.
+From 6:30 pm to 8 pm (6 pm to 7:30 pm in September), you can listen to local musicians at Gabrielson Park near Bridgeway and Pine Streets.

 Although you can easily get over to Sausalito on your own, I recommend taking a tour if you plan to also visit Muir Woods.
 This lovely redwood forest houses the only coastal redwood trees left in the bay area.
-It's tough to get out to Muir Woods on your own, even if you rent a car (learn more about this attraction here).
+It's tough to get out to Muir Woods on your own, even if you rent a car.

 This 4-hour combined tour is one of the best.
 It offers you the chance to spend about an hour at each location.
 You can also stay longer in Sausalito at the end if you want to spend some additional time there.